audrey617/My-Notes/DC/InterestingTopics.md

 **Papers and articles from James Mickens** </br>
-Woud love to read more about his articles!</br>
+Woud love to read more articles from him!</br>
-The saddnest moment is here and more: https://mickens.seas.harvard.edu/wisdom-james-mickens</br>
+The Saddest Moment is here and more: https://mickens.seas.harvard.edu/wisdom-james-mickens</br>
 More research papers: https://mickens.seas.harvard.edu/publications?page=1</br>